User Guide for iOS platform

 If the BioID account you registered does not already have an associated face template, you will be prompted to enroll your face by taking a few selfies.

 More images are needed.
-You'll be asked to turn your body 90 degrees.
+You'll be asked to turn your body by 90 degrees.
 After your turning, press Continue to start the capturing.

 Change your position